jagannath-swarnkar/docs/QUESTIONS.md

-### Q. you have an array of n number of depth containing different types of elements in it. you have to show that in a react page.
+### Q1. you have an array of n number of depth containing different types of elements in it. you have to show that in a react page.

 ```
 const array = [1,2, [10,12], {name: "appscrip"}, ["javascript", "typescript"], "python", [123,212, [343,444,555,[999,888,7777],["code"]],{location: "Bengaluru"},[160062]],3,4]